Maruti Suzuki sells over 1.57 lakh factory-fitted S-CNG vehicles in FY21

-New Delhi, April 14 (IANS) Automobile major Maruti Suzuki India sold over 1.57 lakh factory-fitted S-CNG vehicles in FY21, the company said on Wednesday.
+New Delhi: Automobile major Maruti Suzuki India sold over 1.57 lakh factory-fitted S-CNG vehicles in FY21, the company said on Wednesday.

 The sales figure represents the highest-ever 'S-CNG' car sales by the company.